PLEASE CLICK IMAGE TO ENLARGE

 OUR VIEW

-This Blog was founded in 2006, based on the 36 years experience of a soldier in war zones and major corporations in the US Military Industrial Complex.
+This site was founded in 2006, based on 36 years experience in war zones and major corporations in the US Military Industrial Complex.
 Our view is expressed in the below article, an extract of which reads:

 Our society has slowly given this power structure its momentum which is constant and extraordinarily tough to bend.
 The cost to the average American is exorbitant in terms of real dollars and bad decisions.
 Every major power structure member in the Pentagon's many Washington Offices and Field locations in the US and Overseas has a counterpart in Defense Industry Corporate America.
-That collective body has undergone major consolidation in the last 10 years.
-What used to be a broad base of competitive firms is now a few huge monoliths, such as Lockheed Martin, General Dynamics, Northrop Grumman, Raytheon and Boeing.
+That collective body has undergone major consolidation in the last 20 years.
+What used to be a broad base of competitive firms is now a few huge monoliths, such as Lockheed Martin, General Dynamics, Northrop Grumman, Raytheon and Boeing, with neat stacks of exclusive, dedicated subcontractors under each.
+The stacked pricing load of these arrangements is enormously expensive.

 Government oversight committees are carefully stroked.
 Men like Sam Nunn and others who were around for years in military and policy oversight roles have been cajoled, given into on occasion but kept in the dark about the real status of things until it is too late to do anything but what the establishment wants.
 This still continues - with increasing high technology and potential for abuse.”